hanwenzhang123/fullstack-note/01-note/README.md

 ## Closure

 #### what is closure
+- like Encapsulation in OOP (and data hiding)
-- a function retured by another function that still has access to its outer scope variable
+- a function returned by another function that still has access to its outer scope variable
-- ability to remember and access scope even if was called from another scope
+- the ability to remember and access scope even if was called from another scope
 - used to enable data privacy, but cons -> may cause memory leak
 ```js
 function makeCounter(){